Preparing Inbound Shipments

 Inbound Shipment Compliance

 Non-compliant inbounds are those that have one or more issues and require corrective action before SKUs can be made available for fulfillment.
-Non-compliant inbounds are not subject to documented SLAs and will take longer and cost more to receive.
+Non-compliant inbounds are not subject to documented SLAs and will take longer and cost more to Receive.

-The following are some of the more common examples of non-compliance that cause a delay in the receiving process or result in additional receiving fees:
+The following are some of the more common examples of non-compliance that cause a delay in the Receiving process or result in additional Receiving fees:

 -